-- If you are allergic (hypersensitive) to dexketoprofen trometamol or to any of the other ingredients of Ketesse (see section 6); - If you are allergic to the acetylsalicylic acid (aspirin) or to other non-steroidal anti-inflammatory medicines; - If you have asthma or have suffered attacks of asthma, acute allergic rhinitis (a short period of inflamed lining of the nose), nasal polyps (lumps within the nose due to allergy), urticaria (skin rash), angioedema (swollen face, eyes, lips, or tongue, or respiratory distress) or wheezing in the chest after taking aspirin or other non-steroidal anti-inflammatory medicines; - If you have suffered from photoallergic or phototoxic reactions (a particular form of reddening and/or blistering of the skin exposed to sunlight) while taking ketoprofen (a non-steroidal anti-inflammatory drug) or fibrates (drugs used to lower the level of fats in the blood); - If you have or have suffered in the past from a peptic ulcer, stomach or bowel bleeding or have chronic digestive problems (e.g. indigestion, heartburn); - If you have suffered in the past from stomach or bowel bleeding or perforation, due to previous use of non-steroidal anti-inflammatory drugs (NSAIDs) used for pain; - If you have bowel disease with chronic inflammation (Crohn's disease or ulcerative colitis); - If you have serious heart failure, moderate or serious kidney problems or serious liver problems; - If you have a bleeding disorder or a blood clotting disorder; - If you are severely dehydrated (have lost a lot of body fluids) due to vomiting, diarrhoea or insufficient intake of fluids; - If you are in the third trimester of pregnancy or breast feeding;

-• If you are less than 18 years of age.
+- If you are allergic (hypersensitive) to dexketoprofen trometamol or to any of the other ingredients of Ketesse (see section 6); - If you are allergic to acetylsalicylic acid or to other non-steroidal anti-inflammatory medicines; - If you have asthma or have suffered attacks of asthma, acute allergic rhinitis (a short period of inflamed lining of the nose), nasal polyps (lumps within the nose due to allergy), urticaria (skin rash), angioedema (swollen face, eyes, lips, or tongue, or respiratory distress) or wheezing in the chest after taking aspirin or other non-steroidal anti-inflammatory medicines; - If you have or have suffered in the past from a peptic ulcer, stomach or bowel bleeding or have chronic digestive problems (e.g. indigestion, heartburn); - If you have suffered in the past from stomach or bowel bleeding or perforation, due to previous use of non-steroidal anti-inflammatory drugs (NSAIDs) used for pain; - If you have bowel disease with chronic inflammation (Crohn's disease or ulcerative colitis); - If you have serious heart failure, moderate or serious kidney problems or serious liver problems; - If you have a bleeding disorder or a blood clotting disorder; - If you are pregnant or breast feeding; - If you are less than 18 years of age.